 On October 19, 2018, WDQN signed on a new FM frequency at 97.1 and rebranded as "Sunny 97.1" on October 22, 2018 at 12pm.
 Our local commitment to the community has not changed.
-Sunny 97.1 will continue to feature local news and sports, along with NASCAR racing from the Motor Racing Network and the Performance Racing Network.
+Sunny 97.1 will continue to feature local news and sports, and the best music from The 90's and Now for Southern Illinois.

 Frequently Asked Questions

 Q: Why do I have trouble receiving 1580-AM on my radio at night?